biojava/biojava.github.io/wiki/BioJava:CookBook:AAPROP:xmlfiles.md

 ### Required Attributes in XML files

 -   AminoAcidComposition
-    -   "symbol" - Single character and case-insensitive but must not be repeated.
+    -   "symbol" - Single character and case-sensitive but must not be repeated.
         -   Note: This symbol will be used in identifying characters in protein sequence to the amino acid it defines.